nikssardana/gdriveTorrent/README.md

 # Gdrive Torrent

 ## Introduction
-A Django Application that allows you to download torrents directly to your Google Drive.
+A Django application that allows you to download torrents directly to your Google Drive.
 It is useful for use when you are behind a firewall that does not allow torrents to be downloaded directly.

 ## Requirements
 - python2 (https://www.python.org/downloads/)